SupersonicAds/spotinst-cli/README.md

+# NOTICE: THIS TOOL IS RETIRED AND WILL NOT BE MAINTAINED.
+USE [SPOTCLI](https://github.com/SupersonicAds/spotcli) INSTEAD.

 # spotinst-cli

 spotinst-cli is is an interactive command line tool which allows you to to control your spotinst groups and instances.

 ### Usage